-IX.
 ADN Progression Policy

 Students enrolled in a nursing curriculum must obtain a grade of 80 or higher in all NUR and a 80 (B) or better in all BIO prefix courses in the NUR curriculum in order to progress and graduate in the nursing program.
-Students must make a C or higher in additional required courses for the ADN program (i.e. ENG 111, ENG 112, PSY 150, PSY 241, SOC 210, CIS 110, and Humanities/Fine Arts elective).
-In addition, nursing students will be required to pass a Medication Competency Test as defined in the Course Syllabus and Instructor's Course Requirements in order to administer medications in the clinical site and progress to the next nursing course.
+Students must make a C or higher in additional required courses for the ADN program.
+In addition, nursing students will be required to pass a Medication Competency Test as defined in the Course Syllabus and Instructor's Course Requirements (ICR) in order to administer medications in the clinical site and progress to the next nursing course.
 A program GPA of 2.0 is required for a student to remain in the nursing program and for graduation.
 Calculations of GPAs are limited to required courses in the nursing curriculum.
 Courses taken outside the curriculum are not considered part of the program GPA.
 Readmission to the nursing sequence will be in accordance with readmission policies on a space available basis.